-If the donor has a history of diagnosed COVID-19, consult an infectious disease physician before proceeding.
+If the donor has prior COVID-19 infection, consult an infectious disease physician before proceeding.

 2.3.2.2 Cytomegalovirus

 Over 50% of the Australian adult population is latently infected with cytomegalovirus (CMV), based on rates of seropositivity in population studies.
 No contraindications exist to organ donation in the case of latent CMV.
 However, organs from seropositive donors may transmit infection, potentially causing severe disease in the seronegative recipient.